sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 --- abstract

-This memo documents the notional Security Automation and Continuous Monitoring (SACM) architecture to be used by SACM participants when crafting SACM-related solutions.
+This memo documents the Security Automation and Continuous Monitoring (SACM) architecture to be used by SACM participants when crafting SACM-related solutions.
 The SACM architecture is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively) and terminology as found in {{I-D.ietf-sacm-terminology}}.

 --- middle

 # Introduction
 The SACM working group has experienced some difficulty gaining consensus around a single architectural vision.
 Our hope is that this document begins to alleviate this.
-We have recognized viability in approaches typically thought to be at odds with each other - specifically {{I-D.ietf-sacm-ecp}} and {{I-D.ietf-mile-xmpp-grid}}.
-We believe that, in reality, these approaches complement each other to more completely meet the spirit of {{RFC8248}}.
+We have recognized viability in approaches sometimes thought to be at odds with each other - specifically {{I-D.ietf-sacm-ecp}} and {{I-D.ietf-mile-xmpp-grid}}.
+We believe that, in reality, these approaches complement each other to more completely meet the spirit of {{RFC7632}} and {{RFC8248}}.

-The authors explicitly recognize that some state collection mechanisms exist today, some do not, and some that do may need to be improved over time.
-The architecture described in this document seeks to accommodate this recognition by first defining a fairly generic abstract architecture, then making that architecture somewhat more concrete.
+The authors recognize that some state collection mechanisms exist today, some do not, and some that do may need to be improved over time.
+The authors further recognize that SACM ideally intends to enable a cooperative ecosystem of tools from disparate sources.
+The architecture described in this document seeks to accommodate these recognitions by first defining a generic abstract architecture, then making that architecture somewhat more concrete.

 ## Requirements notation